 Currently, 28% of Scottish children are overweight or obese.
 By 2025, 49M more children will be obese or overweight than in 2010.
 And 10% of the UK’s National Health Service budget is used on diabetes-related illness.

-The Data Lab is currently collaborating with academia, the Scottish government, private organizations including custodians of shopper data, TV advertising, exercise data, and school meals, to demonstrate social good and data for good.
-Jude Mccorry offers an overview of Data Collaboratives, a new form of collaboration beyond the public-private partnership model, in which participants from different sectors exchange data, skills, leadership, and knowledge to solve complex problems facing children in Scotland and worldwide via Unicef.
+The Data Lab is currently collaborating with academia, the Scottish government, and private organizations such as the custodians of shopper data, TV advertising, exercise data, and school meals to demonstrate social good and data for good.
+Jude McCorry and Mahmood Adil offer an overview of Data Collaboratives, a new form of collaboration beyond the public-private partnership model in which participants from different sectors exchange data, skills, leadership, and knowledge to solve complex problems facing children in Scotland and worldwide via Unicef.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?